-Book 4 Using Artificial Intelligence
+Using Artificial Intelligence

-Chapter 1: Exploring Artificial Intelligence
+CHAPTER 1: Exploring Artificial Intelligence 359

-Al Is a Collection of Techniques Current Limitations of Al
+Al Is a Collection of Techniques360

+Current Limitations of Al

+CHAPTER 2: Building a Neural Network369

+Understanding Neural Networks

-Chapter 2: Building a Neural Network
+Building a Simple Neural Network in Python374

-Understanding Neural Networks Building a Simple Neural Network in Python Building a Python Neural Network in TensorFlow
+Building a Python Neural Network in TensorFlow

-Chapter 3: Doing Machine Learning
+CHAPTER 3.
+Doing Machine Learning

-Learning by Looking for Solutions in All the Wrong Places Creating a Machine-Learning Network for Detecting Clothes Types Visualizing with MatPlotLib Learning More Machine Learning
+CHAITEK 3.
+Learning by Looking for Solutions in All the Wrong Places 400

+Creating a Machine-Learning Network for Detecting

+Clothes Types

+Visualizing with MatPlotLib

+Learning More Machine Learning419

-Chapter 4: Exploring Al
+CHARTER 4: Exploring Al

+CHAPTER 4. •

+Limitations of the Raspberry Pi and Al

+Adding Hardware AI to the Raspberry Pi

+Al on a Graphica Cord

-Limitations of the Raspberry Pi and Al Adding Hardware Al to the Raspberry Pi Al in the Cloud Al on a Graphics Card Where to Go for More Al Fun in Python
+Al on a Graphics Card

+Where to Go for More Al Fun in Python430

+- Exploring AI techniques: neural networks and machine learning

+- " Checking out TensorFlow

+- " Understanding AI limitations